Zeta1 Scorpii: Characteristics

 A visual band light curve for Zeta^{1} Scorpii, adapted from Sterken et al. (1997).
 The inset plot shows the long term variability.
 The purple arrow shows the brightness reported by al-Sufi in A.D.
 962.

-ζ^{1} Scorpii's primary is a luminous blue variable according to its luminosity and spectral appearance, yet is has not shown the characteristic types of variability, hence is classified as a dormant LBV.
+ζ^{1} Scorpii's primary is a luminous blue variable according to its luminosity and spectral appearance, yet it has not shown the characteristic types of variability, hence is classified as a dormant LBV.
 It has around 36 times as massive as the Sun and is one of the most luminous stars known in the Galaxy, with an estimated bolometric luminosity between 1 and 1.6 million times that of the Sun and a radius around 160 times that of the Sun.
 The stellar wind from this supergiant is expelling matter from the star at the rate of 1.55 × 10^{−6} solar masses per year, or roughly the equivalent to the Sun's mass every 640,000 years.

 The secondary has been detected using interferometry, and its discovery was announced in 2021.
 As of 2021, it has an angular separation of 11.54±0.10 mas along a position angle of 283.22±0.76 °.
 It is 6.3 magnitudes fainter than the primary.